spoonerWeb/just_news/README.rst

 -------------------

 1. Include static template
-2. Create a sysfolder
+2. Create a sys folder
-3. Add a page below the sysfolder to create a news article
+3. Add a page below the sys folder to create a news article
 4. Create a content element and switch to ``News listing``
-5. Add the sysfolder to ``Pages with news sub elements``
+5. Add the sys folder to ``Pages with news sub elements``

 Edit extension templates
 ------------------------